FuutsuFIX/Digimon-Card-Downloader-1.0/README.md

-# Digimon Card Downlader 1.0
+# Digimon Card Downloader 1.0
  Mass download Digimon TCg card arts using python and Digiprintmon as a source, downloaded images are named according to their card identifier.
 You can choose the folder you want to download cards in and keep it update with a download missing card features (obviously requires internet connection)
 # Legal Disclaimer Regarding the Downloaded Images